Memory & Alzheimer’s Evaluation

 Lecanemab (Leqembi®) and Donanemab (Kisunla®)

-If further investigation or treatment is required, referral to an appropriate facility is arranged,
+If further investigation or treatment is required at another facility,

 When to visit / When to call ER